ntr0pie/ntr0pie.github.io/_sources/files/stream.rst.txt

 **Learning comes from doing**
 """""""""""""""""""""""""""""
 * "*Learning comes from doing, not reading, listening or watching.*" -- Govind
-* "*Universe rewards application of knowledge, not the storage thereof.*" -- ntr0pie
+* Universe rewards application of knowledge, not the storage thereof.

 ----